-- (a) you continue to hold the information; and - (b) the amount you receive is not assessable as ordinary income under section 6-5.
+- (a) the extraction of energy from \geothermal energy resources; and - (b) the \purpose of producing assessable income.

 15-45 Amounts paid under forestry agreements

 - (1) Your assessable income includes an amount you receive under an agreement for the planting and tending of trees for felling if: - (a) you are the manager of the agreement as mentioned in section 82KZMG of the Income Tax Assessment Act 1936; and - (b) the amount satisfies, for the entity that paid it, the requirements of that section.